-I hinted that I think the tech world doesn’t get the music ecosystem when I wrote about decentralised tension.
-I also highlighted how the tech world is much better at knowledge sharing when I wrote about about our rationale behind #HowWeListen.
+Previously, I hinted that I think the tech world doesn’t get the music ecosystem when writing about decentralised tension.
+In that post, I also pointed to an article I wrote about our rationale behind #HowWeListen.
+The post highlighted that the tech world is much better at sharing knowledge.

-I continue to think music and tech comparisons are effective.
+Music and tech comparisons are effective, in my mind.
 I have felt for a long time that while both sides actively (and rightly so) criticise each other, they have a lot more in common than they are willing to admit.

-I am not unique in making music and tech comparisons.
-Cherie Hu is even writing a book about the parallels of music careers and tech entrepreneurship.
+The music and tech comparisons I make are not unique though.
+Cherie Hu is even writing a book about the parallels between music careers and tech entrepreneurship.
 Cherie is a smart woman with a statistics degree from Harvard.
 If she is going in the same direction then I must be on the right track.

-VCs (venture capitalists) are often critical of the music industry’s licensing system, calling it backwards and restrictive, while tech start-ups blame labels for streaming services’ low payouts to artists.
-Ironically enough however, the VC model operates much in the same way.
+VCs (venture capitalists) are often critical of the music industry’s licensing system.
+Their view is that it is backwards and restrictive.
+Tech start-ups blame labels for streaming services’ low payouts to artists.
+Ironically enough, however, the VC model operates much in the same way.
 VCs offer upfront cash in exchange for a piece of future success, sometimes on very onerous terms.
 Antidilution provisions such as the “full ratchet” are great examples of this.

 While I am sure there are many other comparisons, one specific similarity comes to mind.

 After sorting out the mail order for a few months, my first proper task was booking tours.
-The mid-nineties was a lot like it is today, nearly impossible to get a booking agent until you don’t really need one anymore.
+The mid-nineties were a lot like it is today.
+It was nearly impossible to get a booking agent until you don’t really need one anymore.
 I am exaggerating of course, though that adage still rings true.
-I expect the tour booking process is still much the same, aside from the fact that, as I write this, absolutely no one is currently touring.
-The process is simple, contact clubs along a routing that makes sense and hope that a booker in each town wants the artist to play.
-Of course a booker will generally have never heard of a completely new artist.
+I expect the tour booking process is still much the same.
+Though of course, as I write this, absolutely no one is currently touring.
+The process is simple.
+The first step is to contact clubs along a route that makes sense and hope that a booker in each town wants the artist to play.
+Of course, a booker will generally have never heard of a completely new artist.
 If so there is another step, convincing the booker why the artist is worth their attention.

 I remember enjoying booking shows, especially if they actually ended up happening and went well.
 Halifax sits on Canada’s east coast so bands always had a long drive to get to the bigger markets in Central Canada.
 Normally the first big gig would be Montreal, a 15-20 hour drive away.
 However, I realised early on that Montreal clubs worked under a very different system, Pay to Play.